Crafting Compelling Customer Success Stories—Asking the Right Questions

 It’s very easy to get into the weeds, but it’s tremendously worthwhile to think a little bigger

-First, your customer (or partner, or some other subject) is the hero or heroine of this tale—whether as a company or as an individual.
+First, your customer (or partner, or some other entity) is the hero or heroine of this tale.
 Not you.
-Sure, that sounds simple enough, but given time and review cycles, putting yourself in the spotlight has a tendency to creep in.
+Sure, that sounds simple enough, but given time and review cycles, it’s easy to put yourself in the spotlight.

 Your customer (or partner, or some other subject) is the hero or heroine of this tale.